 Starting July 1, 2020, know that ALL owner surrenders will be required to pay a $10 owner surrender fee, PER ANIMAL, being surrendered to AC&C.

-questionnaire FIRST.
+You will need to book an appointment to schedule your surrender.
 But you can contact us at 704.336.3799 and leave a message if you need further assistance or information.